g-vega-cl/airbnb-eslint-template/README.md

 1. `yarn add --dev lint-staged husky`
 2. We create lint-staged.config.js and configure it.
-3. Add husky to package.json and add the precommit hook.
+3. Add husky to package.json and add the precommit hook
-4.